 Scoring Key:When questions are rationally scored, the experts are asked to make judgments with respect to the effectiveness of the responses - both the best and worst options.
 Those identified as the best are scored as correct, while those determined the worst are deemed incorrect.

-The quality of these tests are often determined via reliability, validity, fakability and adverse impact.
+The quality of these tests is often determined via reliability, validity, fakability and adverse impact.
 These have been discussed in Chapter 2 - Building a Standardized Psychometric Test.

 Another important factor about Situational Judgment Tests is - fidelity and generalization.
 You may review this in the table below: